12 – 15 inches

 These are highly intelligent dogs with a great deal of energy, so don’t expect them to sit at home all day long.
 You’ll need to walk and play with them every day to keep them happy.
 There is much to learn about this awesome purebred dog, so keep reading to learn more!

 As this breed’s name suggests, these dogs were born to live and work on farms.
 Their instinct is to stay busy, so they’re always looking for something to do.
 If they’re left alone without an outlet, they’ll likely become destructive.
-Want to know more about owning a Danish Swedish Farmdog?
-Here are the basics:
+They require plenty of exercise and mental stimulation to avoid boredom.
+Early socialization and training should go on the top of your list, so you can have a well-behaved dog that can get along with other animals.

 1. They have big personalities.